 After coordinating with clinical instructor Jill Dubbelman, a plan was set in motion to mobilize the capstone nursing students into strike teams for the Medical Reserve Corps.
 Jill worked to quickly train the student teams in PPE and lab testing to get them prepared for work in the field.
 “We tested 122 homeless people our first day while testing at a day shelter.
 The health department and 4th street clinic could not believe we did so many in one day.” says Jill.

-Between April and November, “over 20 [Ameritech] students have given a combined nearly 10,000 hours [to the MRC]” — an ever-growing number as students continue to volunteer.
+Between April and November, “over 77 [Ameritech] students and faculty gave a combined of nearly 10,000 hours [to the MRC]” — an ever-growing number as students continue to volunteer.
 “The students, super excited, quickly jumped to the plate and went above and beyond and assisted in multiple medical operations such as quarantine and isolation support, and COVID-19 screening and testing.” says Bryan.

 Students Impacting Their Community

 Ameritech students have worked tireless hours to help fight against the spread of COVID-19.
 The strike teams they created have administered more than 30,000 tests, which has helped augment the medical response in quarantine and isolation facilities.
 They have helped improve testing capacities significantly according to Bryan, “at 1 facility we tested 500 people in under 3 hours with the students’ help, and we can now test 1 patient every 2-3 minutes per team.
 Ameritech allowed us to more quickly and efficiently reach out to populations that needed us the most, such as homeless populations, without these students it would be difficult to test these populations.
 These students improved our testing capabilities significantly, and freed the health department up to perform other essential tasks such as contact tracing.”

 When it comes to how the MRC has helped make an impact overall during the COVID-19 pandemic, Bryan says, “The Medical Reserve Corps has been instrumental in the response to COVID-19.
 The MRC has identified hot spots, performed screenings, provided medical support, and performed thousands of COVID-19 tests throughout the valley.
 Without the Medical Reserve Corps work, I do not believe we would be where we are currently…”